tyiannak/pyAudioAnalysis/README.md

 *This doc contains general info.
 Click [here] (https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki*

 ## News
+ * Check out [paura](https://github.com/tyiannak/paura) a python script for realtime recording and analysis of audio data
  * September 2016: New segment classifiers (from sklearn): random forests, extra trees and gradient boosting
  * August 2016: Update: mlpy no longer used.
 SVMs, PCA, etc performed through scikit-learn
  * August 2016: Update: Dependencies have been simplified